- Home

 Vitamin D is a fat-soluble vitamin.
 It occurs naturally in a small number of foods, like oily fish and mushrooms, and our bodies also produce it when ultraviolet rays from the sun hit our skin.

 In this study of patients struggling with chronic fatigue, 77.2% were found to have low levels of vitamin D. After increasing their vitamin D intake, fatigue symptoms significantly improved.
-Another study also found that vitamin D supplements significantly improved fatigue in healthy people.
+Another study also found that vitamin D supplements significantly reduced fatigue in healthy people.

 Research has also drawn a link between low vitamin D levels and an increased risk of depression, of which fatigue is a common symptom.